-The Transfer Academy is a required program for incoming transfer students who are provisionally accepted to William Jessup University.
+The Transfer Academy is a required program for incoming transfer students who are accepted to William Jessup University on academic support.
 The program structure is comprised of one semester, where students are registered in a support course.
 Academy students are pre-registered for their first semester of courses and are able to remain on track toward graduation.